 Some Mac Computers come with Firewire ports, but only selected Windows models are Firewire-ready.

-If you’re purchasing a Windows desktop computer and it doesn’t come with a Firewire port, you could ask to include a Firewire card for additional cost.
+If you’re purchasing a Windows desktop computer and it doesn’t come with a Firewire port, you could ask to include a Firewire card like the one shown below for additional cost.

 |Firewire capture card|